One-Sentence Definition

 Why It Matters for Solo Mining

 If you’re interested in solo mining with GPUs, autolykos mining is actually one of the more accessible options since Ergo’s network hashrate is smaller than giants like Bitcoin.
 The algorithm was specifically designed to keep mining decentralized and GPU-friendly, which means your gaming rig can still compete without getting crushed by ASICs.
-Plus, Ergo has relatively low variance compared to Bitcoin, so you might actually find blocks in reasonable timeframes with decent hardware.
+Plus, Ergo has relatively low variance compared to Bitcoin, though solo mining remains a lottery process where finding blocks is uncertain—even with lower variance, you may mine for extended periods without finding a block, and electricity costs will continue throughout.

 How It Works